sammotea/accidentalCreative/src/markdown/projects/writing/covid/symptoms.md

 ---
-title: "What does Covid do?"
+title: "What does COVID do?"
 date: "2022-02-10"
 designFlavour: "covid"
 ---

 [Official guidelines](https://www.nhs.uk/conditions/covid-19/covid-19-symptoms-and-what-to-do/) don’t tell us much.
-We want a realistic idea of how Covid might affect our lives and when to worry.
+We want a realistic idea of how COVID might affect our lives and when to worry.

 Here’s how the disease progresses:

-## Inconvenient Covid
+## Inconvenient COVID

-_Inconvenient Covid_ feels like an odd cold.
+_Inconvenient COVID_ feels like an odd cold.

 Common symptoms include: